Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Stochastic Model

-In this section, we first construct a sequence of queueing systems in terms of parameter $n\geq0$ along with some assumptions such that the arrival rate gets large and service time gets short when we let $n\to\infty$.
-Then we introduce a cost structure for the sequence of QCPs associated with the queueing systems.
-Intuitively, if we speed up the whole system, that is we let the arrival rate be large, which leads to a situation that customers arrive quite frequently, then the service time should be relatively fast and more efficient to reach a stable system.
-On the other hand, if the inter-arrival time becomes large, it is not necessary to have highly efficient servers.
+To this end, we first establish a sequence of queueing systems parameterized by $n\geq0$ along with some assumptions such that the arrival rate gets large and service time gets short when $n\to\infty$.
+Then, we introduce a cost structure for the sequence of QCPs associated with the queueing systems.
+Intuitively, if we speed up the whole system, that is, we let the arrival rate be large, which leads to a situation where customers arrive quite frequently, then the service time should be relatively fast to reach a stable system.
+On the other hand, if the inter-arrival time becomes large, it may not be necessary to have highly efficient servers.

 Under these observations, we can construct the waiting time process of the $n$th queueing system similar to \eqref{centered offered waiting time process}.
-Let the offered waiting time process $V_n(\cdot)$ to be the state process and $A_n(\cdot)$ be the arrival process with a state-dependent arrival rate $n\lambda_n(V_n(\cdot))$.
+Let the offered waiting time process $V_n(\cdot)$ be the state process and $A_n(\cdot)$ be the arrival process with a state-dependent arrival rate $n\lambda_n(V_n(\cdot))$.
 Each component of the ordered triple $(t_j^n, v_j^n, d_j^n)$ denotes the arrival time, service time, and patience time of the $j$th customer in the $n$th system, respectively.
 We introduce the discrete-time filtration $(\hat{\mathcal{F}}_i^n)_{i\geq0}$ by $\hat{\mathcal{F}}_0^n=\sigma(t_1^n)$ and

 for $i\geq1$.
 The associated continuous time filtration $(\mathcal{F}_t^n)_{t\geq0}$ is given by